 Let it bake for 30-35 minutes until the top is golden brown.
 Remove from the heat and let it cool for 10-15 minutes before serving so the inside sets.

-Slice, serve, and enjoy! …and the leftovers are even more flavorful the next day!
+Slice, serve, and enjoy this delicious chicken pot pie recipe! …and the leftovers are even more flavorful the next day!

 Visit my store for useful tools and favorite kitchen items